International House - Living and Learning Community

 - Complete an exit survey at the end of the year.

-1. Priority Housing - Application deadline is Sunday, March 1, 2015
+1. Priority Housing - Application deadline is Extended to Thursday, March 5, 2015

 2. Guarantee Housing - North Claeys Hall (1st floor), Single and Double rooms are available in a six person suite style living arrangement.